International Men's Day: United Kingdom

-In the UK, the responsibility for the International Men's Day platform resides with the Men and Boys Coalition charity, who run the International Men's Day website.
-It has grown from an event marked by 12 organisations in 2013 to one now marked by over 200.
+In England (and the UK) the event was formally inaugurated in 2008 by University of Kent students who celebrated International Men's Day the university campus on 19 November 2008.
+This event was organized and coordinated by the Kent University student group 'The Bishopden Boys'.
+The Bishopden boys were a Kent Union charitable group, located in Bishopden court, which raises money for various charities each year.
+Activities for IMD night included 7 a side football tournament, comedy acts and a live music festival, fronted by the student band "Jad".
+There was a raffle, a guitar hero competition and an Xbox 360 tournament to raise money.
+All proceeds raised went to ORCHID a charity for all male cancers, including prostate, penile or testicular cancer.

+Since 2010, the International Men's Day UK platform has been officially organised (stemming from an event organised in England).
+It is managed by the charity, Association of Male Health and Wellbeing (formerly called the Men and Boys Coalition) with Mark Brooks taking the lead on this.

 In 2014, over 25 organisations held events across the UK – including two in the House of Commons.
 This was continued in 2015 where Philip Davies MP introduced a debate in the Palace of Westminster about men's issues on 19 November.
-The day was endorsed by the then prime minister Theresa May.
+The day was endorsed by the then prime minister Theresa May and subsequently by Boris Johnson.
 In 2016, over 60 events were held.
 2018 was the biggest International Men's Day to date in the UK, with more than 200 events, campaigns and celebrations held.
 In 2019, the themes encouraged people and organised to "Make A Difference" and "Give men and boys better life chances" and again, over 200 events took place.
-In 2020, the three themes became: